How to create acrylic calligraphy ornaments (and what pen to use!)

 If your acrylic is opaque, you can use a white Stabilo All Aquarellable pencil to sketch your design first.
 But tread lightly because while the sketch marks are removable, they do leave some “ghost lines” - micro scratches that you can see in certain angles.

 What if you make a mistake?
-Depending on your pen and acrylic, either rubbing alcohol or mineral oil plus a bit of elbow grease should remove your lettering.
-You don't need much though, usually dipping a Q-tip into the solvent is sufficient.
+Depending on your pen and acrylic, use rubbing alcohol or mineral oil on a Q-tip, plus a bit of elbow grease, to remove your lettering.
+You don't need much though, simply dip your Q-tip into the solvent.

 Step 4: Put on the finishing touches!

 Your ornament is almost done, all that's left is to add your favorite ribbon!
-A unique ribbon is a great way to differentiate your acrylic ornament, and there are so many materials to choose from, from twine to chiffon and velvet.
+A unique ribbon is a great way to differentiate your acrylic ornament, and there are so many materials to choose from - from twine to chiffon and velvet.
 You can also paint the back of your ornament for further customization and to make your lettering pop even more.
+Small details like that will help make your ornaments stand out.

 I hope you enjoyed creating your acrylic ornament!
 Now that you're hooked, you're probably wondering how to go about pricing and selling your ornaments.
+(Especially with the holiday season on full wing.)
 If I read your mind, check out these resources below!

 Like this post?
 Subscribe for more tips or follow us on Instagram!